13 Advanced Difference-in-Differences

 )

-# Show example weights
+# Show a sample of weights

 state_data |>